 Can I Get a U.S. Visa With a DUI on My Record?

-A DUI is grounds for the U.S. consulate to refer the applicant to a civil surgeon for an evaluation concerning alcohol abuse.
+Although one DUI is not a separate ground of inadmissibility, it could lead the U.S. consulate to refer the visa applicant to a civil surgeon for an evaluation concerning alcohol or drug abuse.

-By itself, a single DUI does not automatically make a person inadmissible to the United States.
+By itself, a single DUI does not automatically make a foreign-born person inadmissible to the United States.
 (See Crimes That Make U.S. Visa or Green Card Applicants Inadmissible and the grounds of inadmissibility in Section 212(a) of the Immigration and Nationality Act (I.N.A.).)
+This is true whether the DUI conviction occurred in the United States or in some other country

-• a single alcohol related arrest or conviction within the last five years
+• a single alcohol related arrest or conviction within the last 5 years

-• two or more alcohol related arrests or convictions with the last ten years, or
+• two or more alcohol related arrests or convictions with the last 10 years, or

 • other evidence to suggest an alcohol problem.